UMM-CSci-4453-S19/lab-7-decaf/README.md

 2. Fulfilled
 3. Rejected

+Generally, we are not going to be changing the state of a Promise ourselves, but it helps to know what is happening behind the scenes.
+A Promise can change from *Pending* to *Fulfilled* (if successful) or *Rejected* (if there was an error).
+A Promise in either of these two states is called *submitted*.
+Once submitted a Promise can not change state.

+Remember that a Promise is a placeholder for a value-- a value that is the end result of some asynchronous procedure.
+We can assign handlers to a Promise to deal with the results of that procedure using the `.then()` method.
+We can also use the `.catch()` method to deal with errors.
+(If you're being picky, we can use `.then()` to deal with both success and failure).

-Promises are chained together using methods such as `.then()`.
-This allows the programmer to introduce causal steps.
-This will make more sense after the examples below, but try this short one:
+We can also **chain** promises together using `.then()`.
+This allows the programmer to introduce causal steps and deal with dependency issues.
+This will make more sense after the examples below.
+Try this short one first:

 ```{js}
 Promise=require('bluebird');